 It’s no surprise that given this, a majority of parents believe only an A or B school is acceptable for their child.

-It is shocking, however, that today less than 50% of Houston students attend an A or B school.
+However, only around 69% of Houston students attend an A or B school.

 Low performing schools – those rated C, D, or F – perpetuate economic inequity, and can unfairly limit the potential of their students:

 70% of students are reading below grade level.